 The Republic of Turkey lies at the crossroads of Europe and Asia, making it a country of significant geostrategic importance.
 It is one of the founding members of the G-20 major economies and the OECD.
 With the world’s 18th-largest nominal GDP, Turkey is worth any exporter’s attention.
-Ocean freight transportation to Turkey should be part of your export strategy.
+Ocean freight to Turkey should be part of your export strategy.

 One of the world’s newly industrialized countries, Turkey is also one of the world’s leading producers of textiles, motor vehicles, agricultural products, and home appliances.

 The Turkish economy is the fastest-growing economy in Europe, and, in fact, one of the fastest-growing in the world.
-It’s an exciting emerging market; learn more about ocean freight transportation to Turkey.
+It’s an exciting emerging market; learn more about ocean freight to Turkey.

 Your best container choice when you are shipping a container to Turkey will be dictated largely by the size of your shipment.